AlecSmith96/faceit-user-service/README.md

 A simple REST server providing CRUD operations on a User object.
 It stores the user records in a postgres database and publishes updates to User records to a Kafka topic so they can be consumed by any interested services.

 ## Running the service
 The service can be run using its docker-compose file: `docker-compose up --build -d`
+- Note: please use the `--build` command when running as otherwise there can be kafka issues.

 This will run:
 - the service on `localhost:8080`